rafaelkyrdan/cypher/README.md

 *About Application*

 The problem of protecting private data is now more than ever.
-There are many ways to encrypt a message, but the problem is, that the key to encrypt the need to tell your partner.
+There are many ways to encrypt a message, but the problem is that the key to encrypt the need to tell your partner.
 You can not send key on internet, for example, your Internet service provider has access to everything that you send and receive.